Kenansville, North Carolina

 Kenansville is a town in Duplin County, North Carolina, United States.
-Its population was 855 at the 2010 census.
+Its population was 770 at the 2020 census.
 It is the county seat of Duplin County.
-The town was named for James Kenan, a member of the North Carolina Senate, whose family home Liberty Hall Plantation is in Kenansville.
+The town was named for James Kenan, a member of the North Carolina Senate.
+Liberty Hall, his early 1800s era historic home, is located within Kenansville.

 History

 The Needham Whitfield Herring House and Kenansville Historic District are listed on the National Register of Historic Places.